-The Maria-Viktoria-Strasse position trades a slice of central convenience for a substantially quieter and prettier setting on a residential street with century-old plane trees.
-The casino, the Kurhaus and the Lichtentaler Allee are five minutes downhill on foot; the cobbled town centre with its watch and jewellery shops is six minutes; the Festspielhaus is eight minutes.
-For travellers who want a Baden-Baden stay where the hotel itself is the principal experience — for honeymoons, anniversaries and writing retreats — the Belle Epoque is the obvious choice, and one of the most photogenic small hotels anywhere in Germany.
+The trade-off in the Maria-Viktoria-Strasse position is simple: you swap a few minutes of central convenience for a quieter, prettier setting and a real garden.
+The casino, the Kurhaus and the Lichtentaler Allee are a few minutes downhill on foot; the cobbled town centre is a touch further; the Festspielhaus is an easy walk.
+For a Baden-Baden stay where the hotel itself, not its spa, is the point, for honeymoons, anniversaries and quiet retreats, the Belle Epoque is the one to book.

-For Baden-Baden honeymoons that prefer charm over a five-star service ratio, the Maria-Viktoria-Suite or the Stéphanie-Suite are the bookings.
-Afternoon tea in the garden, an evening at the Festspielhaus or the casino, dinner at the Stahlbad, the Friedrichsbad in the morning.
-The hotel's honeymoon package includes a Champagne breakfast and afternoon tea for two.
+For Baden-Baden honeymoons that prefer character over a big-hotel service ratio, book up a category, a Junior Suite or the Empire Suite.
+Coffee Hour in the garden, an evening at the Festspielhaus or the casino, dinner around the corner at sister-hotel Der Kleine Prinz, the Friedrichsbad in the morning.
+Ask about current honeymoon and anniversary packages when you reserve.

 Anniversaries here are about the room itself.
-Each historical-period room offers a different version of the same trip; couples often return for a different period decade-by-decade.
-Afternoon tea on the garden terrace; evening at the casino or the opera; the next day at the Friedrichsbad's Roman-Irish ritual eight minutes away.
+Each period-decorated room is a slightly different version of the same trip, which is why couples come back for a new one.
+Coffee Hour on the garden terrace; an evening at the casino or the opera; the next day at the Friedrichsbad's storied Roman-Irish bath, a short walk downhill.

 Maria-Viktoria-Strasse 2c